Arrival & Dismissal

 medications at school

 Any child who needs to keep medications at school must have the appropriate forms signed by a physician; and the medications need to be in the original container with the students name on it.
 If in doubt, please contact the health office.
 All medications must be distributed through the health office.
-Students should not have any medication in their possession.
+Students should not have any medication in their possession unless authorized by a physician and the school nurse.

 We at Plaza Vista are committed to ensuring all students experience individual success regularly.
 Through the effective use of collaboration and dedicated time we will utilize all available resources for students to reach and exceed individual goals.